simonbesnard1/gedidb/paper/paper.md

    index: 3
 date: 25 March 2025
 bibliography: paper.bib
 ---

 # Abstract

-The Global Ecosystem Dynamics Investigation (GEDI) mission provides high-resolution LiDAR observations critical for understanding Earth's forest structure and carbon dynamics.
+The Global Ecosystem Dynamics Investigation (GEDI) mission provides high-resolution spaceborne LiDAR observations critical for understanding Earth's forest structure and carbon dynamics.
 However, GEDI datasets, structured as HDF5 granules, are inherently complex and challenging to efficiently process for large-scale analyses.
 To facilitate operational processing and large-scale querying of GEDI data, we developed `gediDB`, an open-source Python toolbox that restructures and manages GEDI Level 2A-B and Level 4A-C data using TileDB, an optimized multidimensional array database. `gediDB` significantly enhances the efficiency and scalability of GEDI data analysis, enabling rapid spatial and temporal queries and fostering reproducible workflows in forestry, ecology, and environmental research.

 # Statement of need